Maine State Archives Educational Programs

 Statehood for Maine

 The effort to separate the District of Maine from the State of Massachusetts took many years and much negotiation, including at the federal level.
 This program looks at the reasons behind Maine’s separation from Massachusetts and the process in which we formed our own state.
-Recommended for grade 4 and above.
+Recommended for fourth grade and above.

 Maine in the Civil War

-This program explores the impact that Maine had on the Civil War and the impact the Civil War had on Maine.
+This program explores the impact Maine had on the Civil War and the impact the Civil War had on Maine.
 The presentation brings the topic to a local level, with accounts of people in your town or neighboring towns who contributed to or participated in the war effort.
-Recommended for grade 5 and above.
+Recommended for fifth grade and above.

 Malaga Island